steatopygous/svelte-presentation/notes.md

 <Child name="Mary" on:areWeThereYet></Child>
 ```

-and that event would be passed to its parent.
+and that event would be passed to its parents.

-If a parent component doesn't have an **on** property for a given event, tht event is simply discarded.
+If a parent component doesn't have an **on** property for a given event, that event is simply discarded.

 We will discuss how Svelte approaches non-local state shortly.